jialiu232/jialiu232/README.md

 - ⚡ Fun fact: ...
 -->

+### 🌱 Who am I

-I am a PhD student in Bioinformatics and Computational Biology program in Iowa State University, Ames, IA.
-I am passionate about promoting sustainable and eco-friendly agriculture from the soil microbial perspective.
+I am a PhD student in Bioinformatics and Computational Biology program (with a minor in Statistics) at Iowa State University, Ames, IA.
+I am interested in promoting sustainable 🌿 and eco-friendly agriculture from the soil microbial 🦠 perspective.
 More specifically, I am interested in improving the detection of soil microbiome functional genes related to important biogeochemical processes, such as nitrogen cycling.
+I work part-time at a cancer diagnosing company as a bioinformatics scientist consultant 🧬, where I get the exiciting opportunities to use different machine learning and statistical methods to predict cancer.

+I consider myself as a curious person and passionate & efficient 🚀 learner.
+I always get excited seeing unknown knowledges and new technologies, and would immediately start to collect resources and learn about them!
+Other than that, most of the time I am a happy person in life thanks to my great and supportive PI, my wonderful teammates, and best friends and families.
+So grateful 🧡⭐️!

-### Research projects
+### 🔭 Research projects

-- Developed a command line tool (bash & python) that designs high-throughput qPCR primers for environmental specific functional genes of interest
+- Developed a bioinformatics software (bash & python) that designs high-throughput qPCR primers for environmental specific functional genes of interest.
+We are working on packing it up to a snakemake 🐍 pipe!
+- Investigating the global and soil-focused diversity of nitrification gene
-- Systematically and statistically evaluate microbiome function prediction tool, PICRUSt2
+- Systematically evaluating a microbiome function prediction tool using different statistical simulations and methods
-- Investigate soil microbiome functions with deep learning
+- Investigating soil microbiome functions with deep learning

-### Interests
+### 😄 Interests

 - I enjoy working on and learning statistical analysis and data visualization, programming, and machine learning projects.
 Always look to collaborate on fun projects!
-- I just started indoor climbing
+- I am an enthusiastic swimmer 🏊 despite I am not quite good at it 😜. just started bouldering 🧗‍♂️ as well!

-### Contact
+### 📫 Contact

 - Email: jialiu232@gmail.com